Bab edh-Dhra: Causes of downfall; Sodom theory

 The ancient name of Bab-edh-Dhra still remains unidentified.
 Some biblical scholars argue that this was the site of "Sodom".
 Other archaeologists disagree.

 Unlike the neighboring ruins of Numeira, Bab edh-Dhra does not appear to have been destroyed by a significant fire.
 Numeira and Bâb edh-Dhrâʿ were destroyed at different times, about 250 years apart.
-While the early conclusions of Rast and Schaub, that Bâb edh-Dhrâʿ and Numeira were both destroyed at approximately the same time (i.e., 2350–2067 BC), are often reported, it is now known that their individual destruction was separated by approximately two and a half centuries (250 years), with the destruction of Bâb edh-Dhrâʿ at ca. 2350 BC and Numeira at ca. 2600 BC.
-Instead, archaeological evidence suggests that the site was abandoned by its inhabitants, but also "suffered exposure to fire".
+While the early conclusions of Rast and Schaub, that Bâb edh-Dhrâʿ and Numeira were both destroyed at approximately the same time (i.e., 2350–2067 BC), are often reported, it is now known that their individual destruction was separated by approximately two and a half centuries (250 years), with the destruction of Bâb edh-Dhrâʿ at c.
+2350 BC and Numeira at c.
+2600 BC.
+However, Kris J. Udd proposed that the date of destruction of Numeira and that of Bab edh-Dhra could be lowered to 2100-2050 BC and 2000-1950 BC respectively.

+Archaeological evidence suggests that the site was abandoned by its inhabitants, but also "suffered exposure to fire".